sandialabs/Spitfire/docs/source/introduction.rst

 Access
 ------
-Spitfire is a BSD(3) open-sourced code that is hosted publicly on Sandia's GitHub page: https://github.com/sandialabs/Spitfire
+Spitfire is a BSD(3) open-sourced code that is hosted publicly on Sandia National Laboratory's GitHub page: https://github.com/sandialabs/Spitfire

+Static documentation for Spitfire is hosted by Read the Docs: https://spitfire.readthedocs.io/en/latest/

+A few demonstrations can be seen on the "Using Spitfire"'" portion of the readme: https://github.com/sandialabs/Spitfire#using-spitfire

 Authors
 -------